 Getting quality operations orchestrated in the supply chain requires a strategic approach in the first place.
 This will require a necessary mindset change for labs, and consequently, new roles will need to be established.
 Also, lab operations have become increasingly complex, which means that digitalization is essential for choosing the battles and winning the war.
 It’s time to see this as an opportunity, not an issue.

-So the question is no longer: will this happen?
-But it is: when and where?
+The question is no longer: Will this happen?
+But rather, when and where?

 To conclude, it’s dependent on your company’s challenges which way of getting ‘phygital’ in the new now is the best to aim for.